MicroEJ/docs/ApplicationDeveloperGuide/codeInstrumentationForLogging.rst

 .. note::

-   The default Platform implementation of the `Trace`_ library prints the events to the console.
+   The default VEE Port implementation of the `Trace`_ library prints the events to the console.
    See :ref:`trace_implementations` for other available implementations such as :ref:`systemview` tool.

 .. _Tracer: https://repository.microej.com/javadoc/microej_5.x/apis/ej/trace/Tracer.html